Fhtm? Know Anything About Them?

 But not for this area in TN and that is what this lady was quoting!

-FHTM, or Fortune Hi-Tech Marketing, is a multi-level marketing company that offers a variety of products and services, including telecommunications, health and wellness, and home goods.
+FHTM, or Fortune Hi-Tech Marketing, was a multi-level marketing company that offered a variety of products and services, including telecommunications and health-related items.
+However, it faced significant legal challenges and was ultimately shut down by the Federal Trade Commission (FTC) for operating as a pyramid scheme.

 Similar Pampered Chef Threads